CPG Legal – Attorneys at law.

 What other things should I know, when I file a lawsuit in Costa Rica?

 Your attorney will draft the law suit in Spanish for you, and you’ll need to sign it.
 This is where bilingual communication is critical.
 Your lawyer must understand you perfectly so there are no mistakes.
-Once you sign the civil suit, your attorney must authenticate your signature.
-This will make him the legal director of your civil case.
+Once you sign the lawsuit, your attorney must authenticate your signature.
+This will make him the legal director of your case.
 If you can´t sign and wish to relinquish the process to your lawyer, you can give him a special judicial power of attorney to represent you.

 Litigation in Costa Rica reflects the country’s strong commitment to the rule of law and judicial independence.
 The process for filing a lawsuit, from the initial complaint to trial and appeals, is well-structured but can be time-consuming.
 Costa Rica’s emphasis on legal formality and civil law principles requires litigants to follow strict procedural rules, making the assistance of experienced legal counsel essential.